-This guide contains troubleshooting procedures and workarounds for Dynatrace Synthetic tests running on Backbone nodes that have experienced issues: failed tests, slow response times, missing alerts, etc.
+This guide contains troubleshooting procedures and workarounds for Synthetic Classic tests running on Backbone nodes that have experienced issues: failed tests, slow response times, missing alerts, etc.

 The initial goal in a Backbone node investigation is to determine if the issues were caused by: